Procter & Gamble’s Organizational Structure (An Analysis)

 6. India, Middle East, and Africa (IMEA)

 Functional Groups.
 In keeping function-based groups, Procter & Gamble ensures that its organizational structure satisfies fundamental business functions.
 For example, this feature of the corporate structure establishes support for the company’s CEO and his staff.
 Functional groups provide a way for Procter & Gamble’s headquarters to integrate its global consumer goods operations.
 This characteristic of the organizational design results in a corporate hierarchy that reflects the levels of management and decision-making in the business.
-Procter & Gamble’s organizational structure has an executive heading each of the following functional groups:
+Procter & Gamble’s organizational structure has an executive heading each of the following functional groups or departments:

 1. Office of the CEO